Masthead

 Translations Editor

 Neil Blackadder translates drama and prose from German and French.
 His translations of plays by Lukas Bärfuss, Ewald Palmetshofer, Rebekka Kricheldorf, and Mishka Lavigne have been produced in London, New York, Chicago, and elsewhere, and many others have been published, and presented in staged readings.
 His translations of prose have appeared in journals including Two Lines, Tupelo Quarterly, and Chelsea.
 Neil was awarded a 2022 NEA Translation Grant, and has previously received fellowships from PEN and the Howard Foundation, and held residencies at the Banff Centre and Art Omi.
 Neil retired in 2019 from a 25-year career teaching theatre at Knox College and Duke University.
 He is active in ALTA and the Third Coast Translators Collective, and co-founded TinT, the Theatre in Translation network.
-In Spring 2023, Neil will be the Translator in Residence at Princeton University.
+In Spring 2023, Neil was the Translator in Residence at Princeton University.

 Poetry Editors